Monton: Churches

-The north transept shows Jesus and Children-‘Suffer the Little Children'; and Jesus and Peter – ‘Feed my Sheep'.
+The north transept shows Jesus and Children – 'Suffer the Little Children'; and Jesus and Peter – 'Feed my Sheep'.
 The clerestory windows on the north side show famous men from the Greek, Roman, Renaissance and Modern periods.
 On the south side, the clerestory windows show representatives from the Early Christian, Roman Catholic, Anglican and nonconformist traditions.

+Monton Methodist Church

+The Monton Methodist Church was opened in 1899.
+Since its construction, the building has been enlarged and modernised.
+The church celebrated its centenary in 1999 with a year of special services and events.

+In 1959 the congregation was joined by members of Eccles Wesley Methodist Church after their building was demolished to allow for the construction of the M602 motorway.
+Further congregations joined following the closure of nearby Methodist churches: Eccles Immanuel Methodist Church in 2002, Worsley Road Methodist Church in 2014, Manchester Road Methodist Church in 2019, and Patricroft Methodist Church in 2021.